-1. Commit to trying the carnivore diet for at least 30 days, ideally 60-90, to see meaningful changes in the way you feel, look and perform.
+1. Commit to trying the carnivore diet food list for at least 30 days, ideally 60-90, to see meaningful changes in the way you feel, look and perform.

 3. Focus on fatty meat, but eat what you enjoy.
-Don’t start the diet by being 100% dogmatic about things like spices or bacon.
+Don’t start a carnivore diet by being 100% dogmatic about things like spices or bacon.

 While many experienced carnivores will recommend you stick to only beef and salt or mandate that you include organ meats, it’s more important that you make the diet sustainable for you as you get started.